Cosack Diabolo Wall Lamp

-Other versions: Made in several colours and a shorter rod.
+Other versions: This Cosack diabolo wall lamp exists in several colours and was also made with a shorter rod.
 Thanks to the 2 joints the lamp can move in every direction.

-Often said that this diabolo lampshade is a design by Louis Kalff (Philips), but that’s not thru, of course.
+Often said that this diabolo lampshade is a design by Louis Kalff (Philips), but that’s not true, of course.

 The Gebrüder Cosack (Gecos) company was founded in 1848 as a metal processing plant in Neheim-Hüsten, Germany by Egon, Friedrich and Theodor Cosack.
 In the beginning they made liturgical items and crosses made of brass and they also produced kerosene lamps.
 Later the company came to the production of electric lamps.
 Cosack is the oldest Neheim lamp factory.

 After the Second World War Cosack pursued a modern direction.
 A best seller were copper lighting for restaurants.
 The company was declared bankrupt in 1984.

 Best known designers: Ursula or Gottfried Stürzenhofecker (unclear, they are both designers), K. H. Kinsky.

 Diabolo is the name given to the shape of the lampshade.
 The diabolo lampshades were very popular in the 1950s.
 You can find several examples on Vintageinfo.

 The diabolo, some yo-yo, has its origin in China.
 It’s a double-coned bobbin that can be twirled, tossed, and caught on a string secured by two sticks, one held in each hand.
 The first diabolo’s were made of bamboo and they made some whistling sound.